portaone/cloudpbx-portal-docs-source/docs/Programming-auto-attendants.md

 | Enable option "Play before action" to upload a prompt that must be played prior to the selected action. |
 | --- |

-## Auto-attendants with custom schedules
+## Auto-attendants with menus that have custom schedules

 The auto-attendant may be composed of a set of independent menus that can be active at different times.